saruni-spec/registration/test/code/mailer.md

 ## Properties

-The class inherits all properties from the PHPMailer class and configures several of them during initialization:
+The class inherits all properties from the PHPMailer class and configures several of them during initialization

-The class inherits properties from PHPMailer, including:

-SMTPDebug - Enables detailed debugging messages.

-Host - Specifies the SMTP server host.

-SMTPAuth - Enables authentication for the SMTP server.

-Username - The SMTP server username (email address).

-Password - The SMTP server password.

-SMTPSecure - The encryption method for secure communication.

-Port - The SMTP server port.

 ## Methods